kbjude/thegame/README.md

     If you have not made it to the book of fame, you have lost.

+ ### Enemies:
+     We have atleast three kinds of enemies
+     1. Chaser Ship
+     This will chase the player once it is in close proximity with her until it collides with them.
+The only way to kill it is by the player being under it and fire       bullets/lasers upwards.
+Running away from it is not an option, it is faster than the player but also will expose you to other enemies.
+You can however dodge         it by giving it enough distance so that it doesnt recorgnise your presence.

+     2. Carrier Ship
+      Carrier ship will pop up unknowingly and will some times drop a bullet/laser or two.
+You need to watch out for it.

+     3. Gunship
+      These are the commonest enemies on the board, they will come from any direction and will fire bullets/lasers at any time.
+They will kill the player in two           ways.
+      - By firing lasers at the player.
+      - Them actually colliding with the player.
+Once any of this happens the player will die.

+      I will also talk about the enemy lasers which may not trigger any motion by them selves but by the 2 ships(Gunship and carrier ship).
+They are also a danger         to the player.
+When they are fired and they collide with the player.
+She will die.

  ### Playing the Game.
   - After starting the Game.
 The following keyboard buttons will do the following:
       SPACE: